 Most kids eat their dessert first (See above – this means they throw away the good stuff).
 You know that banana you send today, it’s most likely at the bottom of the cafeteria’s trash can.

 Kids trade food.
-Sometimes, kids will trade a part of their lunch with another kid.
+Sometimes, kids will trade a part of their lunch with another kid (even if the rules say they can’t).
 The lunch staff can’t supervise every kid at the same time, so some trading falls through the cracks.

 Every item is on the supply list for a reason.
 We are not using your Ziploc bags for our own lunches or your tissues in our own home.
 It may not make sense to you that we need 4 black dry erase markers, but we’ve been doing this for a while and we know that we tend to go through a pack or more a week because kids forget to put on caps or they’ve just run dry.
 We really struggle when making the supply list and believe it or not, the list you receive has been cut down a lot from what we actually need.